BridgeMinds Psychology & Psychotherapy

 Some common experiences include:

-• Pressure to succeed and constant self-comparison
+• Pressure to succeed in a new environment.

 These experiences are valid.
 Therapy helps you understand them, rather than push them aside.